reshmirnambiar/ReshmiRaveendran_NHSBSA/README.md

    mvn clean install

 ## Running Tests:
+You can run the tests using Maven with variious configurations.
-1. Run all tests (default browser is Edge if not specified):
+1. Run all tests (default Environment & Browser):
  --mvn test

 2. Run tests on a specific browser (Chrome or Edge):